Case Study · Food Discovery · iOS

 Key features

-Share any food reel or TikTok directly to ReelEats.
-AI reads captions, OCR extracts text from frames and the spot gets identified automatically.
+Share any food reel or short video straight to ReelEats.
+The AI reads the caption, OCR pulls text from the frames, and the spot is identified automatically, so a video you liked becomes a real place without you typing a thing.

-Upload screenshots of restaurant names, menus or map pins.
-OCR scans visible text and AI filters out noise to find the real spot name.
+Upload a screenshot of a restaurant name, a menu or a map pin, and OCR scans the visible text while the AI filters out the noise to find the actual spot name.
+The messy screenshot in your photos becomes a clean, usable entry.

-See all saved spots on a global map with category filters.
-Tap any pin to view the full spot details, get directions or add it to a collection.
+See every saved spot on a global map with category filters, and tap any pin to view the full details, get directions, or add it to a collection.
+The list becomes a map of everywhere you want to eat.

-Share collections with friends as editable or view-only lists.
-Collaborate on group food lists for trips, events or neighborhood favorites.
+Share collections with friends as editable or view-only lists, and collaborate on group food lists for trips, events or neighbourhood favourites.
+Food discovery becomes social, the way deciding where to eat usually is anyway.

 How ReelEats works